 The scheme cannot be used for goods sold to entitled persons by mail order or over the internet will fall within the export rules set out in Goods exported from the UK (VAT Notice 703).
 But, a mail order company or an internet retailer with a retail outlet can use the scheme for goods sold from that outlet provided they comply with all the conditions set out in this notice.

 The scheme cannot be used for services supplied to customers such as hotel accommodation, meals and car hire, it’s for the sale of goods only.

 This applies even where services are sold with the goods, for example labour costs for fitting spare parts to a motor vehicle.
 Where a vehicle brought into the UK for the use of the overseas visitor requires repairs, the sale of the spare parts only and not the cost of fitting can be included in the scheme.

-See VAT Notice 703: export of goods from the UK for guidance on what to do in the case of a vehicle owned by an overseas person and temporarily imported for work.
-Extended warranty work may not be zero-rated under the VAT retail export scheme.
+See Goods exported from the UK (VAT Notice 703) for guidance on what to do in the case of a vehicle owned by an overseas person and temporarily imported for work.
+Extended warranty work may not be zero-rated under the VAT Retail Export Scheme.

-As a retailer, you’re strongly advised to have access to VAT Notice 704: retail exports and VAT Notice 704/1: tax-free shopping in the UK to help you explain the scheme to customers who may not have obtained a notice for themselves.
+As a retailer, you’re strongly advised to have access to this notice and Claim VAT back on tax-free shopping in the UK (VAT Notice 704/1) to help you explain the scheme to customers who may not have obtained a notice for themselves.

 3.1 What to do at the time of sale